 A Summary of Child Car Seat Laws in Alaska

-- If a child weighs under 20 pounds they are required to use a rear facing car seat
+If a child weighs UNDER 20 pounds, they are required to use a rear-facing car seat.

-- Children with a weight of 20 pounds or more and less than 60 pounds with an age of 4 or more can use a booster seat.
+Children with a weight of 20 pounds or more AND less than 60 pounds with an age of 4 or more can use a booster seat.

-- The front seat can be used by a child if he or she weighs over 65 pounds and is over 4 years old.
+The front seat can be used by a child if he or she weighs OVER 65 pounds AND is OVER 4 years old.

-In Alaska, children weighing less than 20 pounds and older than one year, or under the age of 1 year are required by law to use a rear-facing child-safety seat.
-This means the weight is the most important factor since they cannot stop using this type of seat even if they are older than 1 year.
+In Alaska, children weighing less than 20 pounds and older than one year, or under the age of 1 year are required by law to use a rear-facing child safety seat.
+This means weight is the most important factor since they cannot stop using this type of seat even if they are older than 1 year.
 The seat used should meet or exceed the standards set by the United States Department of Transportation.
 These seats are considered safe because they are designed with features to help protect an infant’s neck and spinal cord from injury in case of an accident.
-Also, it may help to note that the American Academy of Pediatrics recommend that parents continue to use these seats until their child is at least 2 years old.
+Also, it may help to note that the American Academy of Pediatrics recommends that parents continue to use these seats until their child is at least 2 years old.

-Forward Facing Car Seat Laws in Alaska
+What are the Forward Facing Car Seat Laws in Alaska?

 Children between the ages of 1 to 4 and with a weight of over 20 pounds have to be secured with a child restraint device (forward-facing seat).
 The harness should be a 5 point and the child should use the seat until he or she exceeds the manufacturer’s height and weight limits.
 The device used should also adhere to the United States Department of Transportation standards.